Operations on Graphs Increasing Some Graph Parameters: Introduction

 \section{Introduction}

-We consider undirected graphs.
 All notions and facts on graphs, that are used but not described here, can be found in \cite{BM,D}.
 Let $\bar{{\cal G}}_n^m$ (${\cal G}_n^m$) denote the set of graphs (respectively, simple graphs) with $n$ vertices and $m$ edges.
 Replacing in the above notations ${\cal G}$ by ${\cal C}$ results in the notations of the corresponding sets of connected graphs.
 If $G, F \in {\cal G}_n^m$, we also say simply that $G$ and $F$ are {\em of the same size}. \\[1ex]

 In a series of papers (see, for example, \cite{ Kmxtr, Kproceed, Krandgr, Kextr, Knotuniform, KoperProb, Kcmpr, Krandgraph, KoperTrees, Kprob-network, Kasympt}) we considered various aspects of the following combinatorial optimization problems related with the synthesis of reliable networks.
-Let $G$ be a graph and suppose that every edge of $G$ has probability $p$ to exist and that all the edge events are mutually independent.
+Let $G$ be a graph.
+Suppose that every edge of $G$ has probability $p$ to exist and that all the edge events are mutually independent.
 Let $R(p,G)$ denote the probability that the random graph $(G,p)$ is connected.
 We call $R(p,G)$ the {\em reliability function} (or just the {\em reliability}) of $G$.
 The problem ${\cal R}_{max}$ is to find a most reliable graph $M(p)$ in $\bar{{\cal G}}_n^m$, i.e. such that \\[0.7ex]

 $~~~~~~~~~~~~~~~~~~~~~~~ R(p,M(p)) = \max \{R(p, G): G \in \bar{{\cal G}}_n^m\}.$ \\[0.7ex] The corresponding dual problem ${\cal R}_{max}^*$ is to find a graph $M^*(p)\in \bar{{\cal G}}_n$ such that \\[0.7ex]